Enumeration of Autocatalytic Subsystems in Large Chemical Reaction Networks: Showcase applications

 Autocatalytic subsystems are common in metabolic networks.
 In the central carbon metabolism, represented by our \textit{E.\ coli} core model, 158 of the 2,021 elementary circuits (7.9\%) are autocatalytic.
 Of these, 42 are associated with Metzler CS matrices and 114 with non-Metzler CS matrices.
 Overall, approximately 5\% (426 of 8,551) of CS-equivalence classes are autocatalytic; 67 of these have a Metzler $\SM[\child]$, while 359 are non-Metzler.
-Of the 67 autocatalytic Metzler matrices, 53 were centralized and only 14 non-centralized.
-Interestingly, the ratio of autocatalytic CS Metzler to non-Metzler matrices roughly halves when moving from elementary circuits to all equivalence classes, from 1/3 to 1/6, which corresponds to the overall decrease in the fraction of equivalence classes associated with Metzler matrices, from 6.4\% to 1.8\%.
+Of the 67 autocatalytic Metzler matrices, 53 were centralized and only 14 were non-centralized (see Def.~\ref{def:centautocata} below for more details).
+Interestingly, the ratio of autocatalytic Metzler CS to non-Metzler matrices roughly halves when moving from elementary circuits to all equivalence classes, from 1/3 to 1/6, which corresponds to the overall decrease in the fraction of equivalence classes associated with Metzler matrices, from 6.4\% to 1.8\%.
 Among the 67 autocatalytic CS-Metzler matrices, we identified 33 autocatalytic cores.
 One of these, shown in SI Fig.~\ref{fig:TypeIV}, is an autocatalytic core of Type IV.
 Previously, no example of this type had been reported in the literature \cite{blokhuis_universal_2020,unterberger_stoechiometric_2022}.

-We compared our implementation with the ILP formulation of ref.~\cite{gagrani_polyhedral_2024}.
+We compared our implementation with the ILP formulation of Gagrani et al.~\cite{gagrani_polyhedral_2024}.
 To this end, we computed the stoichiometric matrix and passed these data as input to the ILP, which found 31 autocatalytic cores in 1.69s.
-Restricting \ourtool to enumerating autocatalytic cores exclusively, only 0.342s (averaged over 1000 iterations) were required and 33 cores identified, which included all found by \cite{gagrani_polyhedral_2024}.
-The two additional cores are depicted in Fig.~\ref{fig:AddCores}.
+Restricting \ourtool to enumerating autocatalytic cores exclusively, only 0.342s (averaged over 1000 iterations) were required, and 33 cores were identified, which included all found by Gagrani et al. \cite{gagrani_polyhedral_2024}.
+The two additional cores are depicted in Fig.~\ref{fig:AddCores} of the Supplemental Material.
 We comment on potential reasons for these differences in the Appendix below.